 A conceptual transition object, with the orchid in the center as an image of the female genitalia.
 At the core of the project was the desire to promote education for healthy sexuality from an early age.

-Without the Evil Eye
+Protection from the Evil Eye

 A laptop bag inspired by the Turkish Nazaar mascot who wards against the evil eye.
 Elegant and lightweight, it includes theft protection and extra security.

 The psychology behind the clothing you walk around in has a significant impact on your feelings and mood.
 I chose to design a vest that aims to provide a sense of empowerment and confidence to the women wearing it by using the original pattern, combining striking colors and a manufacturing method using both advanced laser cutting technology with a sewing technique.

 Tehila Tzuriel and Hemdat Rozicki

 A stool that combines geometric shapes and elements, creating a complex three-dimensionality.
 We tried to combine the form and airiness of the pattern components with materials and volume that create a complex product, giving a sense of simplicity and harmony.
 Our stool choice stemmed from the idea of nature, in which we are guests for a moment.
 We cannot fully understand it, but we got inspiration and atmosphere from it.